Differentially Private Linear Regression and Synthetic Data Generation with Statistical Guarantees: Theoretical Results

 In the private model (\ref{pro_model}), a naive plug-in estimator takes the form \(\widetilde\Sigma_{\text{naive}} = \sigma^2(\widetilde{S}^\top \widetilde{W} \widetilde{S})^{-1}\).
-However, the naive estimator does not account for DP-induced uncertainty properly, leading to undercoverage of the resulting CI; see Table \ref{tab:CI}.
-Instead, we establish the following theoretical result for our proposed DP bias-corrected estimator.
+However, the naive covariance estimator does not account for DP-induced uncertainty properly, leading to undercoverage of the resulting CI; see Table \ref{tab:CI}.
+Instead, we provide the following theoretical result for the proposed DP bias-corrected estimator.